commercetools/commercetools-php-sdk/README.md

 ### Getting started

-To get up and running, [create a free test project](http://admin.sphere.io) to get a SPHERE project with API credentials (Menu "Developers"->"API Clients").
+To get up and running, [create a free test project](http://admin.sphere.io) on the commercetools platform with API credentials (Menu "Developers"->"API Clients").

 ```php
 <?php